 A 2nd option, which we didn’t take due to low water levels, is a put-in at the Big Pipe upstream near Lake Te Whaiau.
 This is directly after the Whanganui Intake for the Tongariro Power Scheme; the river was very bony here and would have made for a very slow and frustrating first few hours.

-A 3rd option, which I’d take next time, is to walk the section of Te Araroa from Hillary Outdoors to the Mangatepopo R, then paddle a hot distance down to the Whanganui.
+A 3rd option, which a group used in April 2023, is to walk the section of Te Araroa from Hillary Outdoors to the Mangatepopo R, then paddle a hot distance down to the Whanganui.
 This would have the advantage of cutting out the slow section above the confluence, see below.
+It is about 2.5hours to the Mangatepopo which can be paddled/grovelled in high flows.

 The Upper Whanganui River is controlled by the extensive Tongariro Power Scheme, resulting in a fairly reliable minimum flow of 0.3cumecs below the intake near Lake Te Whaiau to meet their compliance targets.
 There are no planned releases on this stretch, like there are on the Whakapapa River.